 Tyna Evans Art Therapist (MA, HCPC Registered Art Therapist, BAAT member)

-I provide a private Art Therapy Service for young people and adults in various locations in bristol.
+I provide a private Art Therapy Service for young people and adults in various locations in Bristol.
+My main location is in Kingswood area of Bristol.

 Art Therapy is a form of creative therapy where art is made in the company of an art therapist as a primary way of communicating thoughts, feelings and experiences.
 Art therapy differs from other forms of therapy as it is a process between the client, the therapist and the created object.